 Through the Courtroom Advocates Program (CAP), law students assist women at Family Court in getting orders of protection from their batterers.
-For example, student advocates help the women draft their complaints, answer any questions, and assist the women when they appear before the judge.
+Students advocates will help survivors draft their complaints, answer any questions, and assist the survivor when they appear before the judge.

-This year one of the beneficiaries from the proceeds of The Vagina Monologues is One Billion Rising.
-Please click here to view an incredibly powerful short film and here for the amazing "Break the Chain" video.
+Since 2013, DVAP has organized a performance of The Vagina Monologues for the Law School.
+One of the beneficiaries from the proceeds of The Vagina Monologues is One Billion Rising.
+Please click here to view an incredibly powerful short film and here to watch the "Break the Chain" video.

 For more information about how to get involved with one of projects, NYU Law Students should e-mail one of our program chairs, listed in the contacts section.